DKMitt/mlbt/README.md

 ### How to use the application:

-1. Open your command-line user interface.
+1. Open your command-line user interface
-2. Clone MLBT repo
+2. Clone MLBT repo to your computer
-3. Configure the <code>connection.js</code> to your MySQL Workbench settings.
+3. Configure the <code>connection.js</code> file to your MySQL Workbench settings.
 4. Type <code>node server.js</code> to connect to the server.